alexdomnikov/Stock-Price-Checker/README.md

 # Stock-Price-Checker

-A simple Flask web app for creating watchlists, checking stock prices, and generating historical price charts.
+A full-stack application allowing users to save stocks to a watchlist and see interactive price charts.

 ## Overview
 This originally started as an introductory project where I followed a tutorial.
 The tutorial tutorial taught me: